yaoweideng/MotifBench/readme.md

 The benchmark includes 30 test problems that are specified in `./test_cases.csv`, and through the pdb files in `./motif_pdbs/`.
 In this csv, each row defines a test case, The following columns characterize the problems:
-* 	contig	redesign_idcs	length	group
-* `motif` The Protein Data Bank identifier of the experimentally characterized structure from which the motif extracted.
+* `pdb_id` The Protein Data Bank identifier of the experimentally characterized structure from which the motif extracted.
-* `Group` The problem group into which the motif is assigned (TODO: describe once grouping is decided).
-* `Length` The number of residues that must required in each scaffold
-* `Motif Residues` The chain ID and indices of residues that comprise the motif.
+* `motif_residues` The chain ID and indices of residues that comprise the motif.
 Discontiguous residue ranges are separated by semicolons.
-* `Positions where residue may be designed` The indices of residues within motif segments for which the amino acid type is not constrained to match its identity in the reference protein.
+* `redesign_idcs` The indices of residues within motif segments for which the amino acid type is not constrained to match its identity in the reference protein, and will be "redesigned" during inverse-folding.
 This column is included because in cases where side-chain atoms are not involved in protein function, the motif-scaffolding problem may be made easier by allowing alternative amino acid types to be chosen for these positions during fixed-backbone sequence design.
+* `length` The number of residues required in each scaffold.
+* `group` The problem group into which the motif is assigned.
+This grouping is defined based on the number of contiguous segments that comprise the motif: group 1 motifs have only one segment, group 2 motifs have 2 segments, and group 3 motifs have 3 or more segments.

 ### Motif pdb files in `./motif_pdbs/`
 We provide a pdb for each benchmark problems in [./motif_pdbs/](./motif_pdbs/) for use as input to motif scaffolding methods.